ab77/netflix-proxy/README.md

 The following paragraphs show how to get this solution up and running with a few different Cloud providers I've tried so far.

 ## DigitalOcean
-The following is based on a standard Ubuntu Docker image provided by `DigitalOcean`, but should in theory work on any Linux distubution with Docker pre-installed.
+The following is based on a standard Ubuntu Docker image provided by `DigitalOcean`, but should in theory work on any Linux distribution with Docker pre-installed.

 1. Head over to [Digital Ocean](https://www.digitalocean.com/?refcode=937b01397c94) to get $10 USD credit to create a Docker VM
 2. Create a `Droplet` using `Docker 1.6.2` on `Ubuntu 14.04` (find in under Applications images).